undeMalum/portfolio/content/posts/steady-head/index.md

 {{< youtube "id"=wwxdFOHFwtg >}}
 ***

-Having said that, let's move on to the trick of interest - steady head.
+Having said that, let's move on to the trick of interest - `steady head`.
 How this started?
-Well, by accident.
-I was practicing my ball control with the head and unexpectedly, the ball stayed on my head.
-It didn't bounce - just lied on my head, controlled by me.
-It didn't last long, but was enough for me to keep trying.
+Well, `by accident`.
+I was practicing my ball control with the head and **unexpectedly, the ball stayed on my head.** It didn't bounce - just lied on my head, controlled by me. **It didn't last long, but was enough for me to keep trying.**

-And here we are - it's now an essential part of each of my ball control session.
+And here we are - **it's now an essential part of each of my ball control session.**

 ***
 {{< youtube "id"=x7hOhAIxDY8 >}}
 ***

 # My attitude toward the process
-I can't lie - it's fun to able to do something others can't easily repeat, if at all.
-Although I'm conscious that there is a long path ahead to be "fluent", but the future is promising.
-Admittedly, sometimes I just do not have enough time to practice.
-I put much effort in other things, however this is football (including steady head) that keeps me fresh and helps facing various distractions.
-Just hope one day I'll achieve my goal of fluency.
+I can't lie - **it's fun to able to do something others can't easily repeat**, if at all.
+Although I'm conscious that there is a long path ahead to be "_fluent_", but **the future is promising**.
+Admittedly, sometimes I just do not have enough time to practice. **I put much effort in other things**, however this is football (including steady head) that keeps me `fresh` and helps facing `various distractions`. **Just hope one day I'll achieve my goal of fluency.**

 # Learning outcomes:
 - LO 1 Strength and Growth